olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 ---
 title: "sed: modify your text without opening your files"
 description: "Unix clones are rarely used to manage technical documentation."
+proofreading: IA
 ---

-Unix clones are rarely used to manage technical documentation.
-This is strange when you consider the plethora of tools available on these platforms for manipulating text in all directions.
+Unix clones such as Linux are rarely used to manage technical documentation.
+This is unusual when you consider the plethora of tools available on these platforms for manipulating text in various ways.

-Take, for example, the dialogue between M. Jourdain and his philosophy master in Molière's Bourgeois gentilhomme:
+Consider the dialogue between M. Jourdain and his philosophy teacher in Molière's *Le Bourgeois Gentilhomme*:

 *MONSIEUR JOURDAIN:*